frankheat/offsecnotes/content/windows/windows privesc/index.md

 ```

 {{< hint style=notes >}}
-**Note**: When using network logons like WinRM or bind shells, non-admin users get “permission denied” errors with `Get-CimInstance` when querying services.
+When using network logons like WinRM or bind shells, non-admin users get “permission denied” errors with `Get-CimInstance` when querying services.
 Interactive logons (e.g., RDP) avoid this issue.
 {{< /hint >}}

 Focus on services installed by users and enumerate the permissions: